MercuryWorkshop/bare-mux/README.md

 /// As an end-user
 import { BareMuxConnection } from "@mercuryworkshop/bare-mux";
 const conn = new BareMuxConnection("/bare-mux/worker.js");

 // Set Bare-Client transport
+// If your transport is an ES module and exports the class as the default export await conn.setTransport("/bare-mux/transport-module.js", ["arg1", "ws://localhost:4000"]);

+// Set Transport Manually
 await conn.setManualTransport(`
     const exports = await import("/bare-mux/transport.js");
     return new exports.BareClient("https://tomp.app");
 `);
-// If your transport is an ES module and exports the class as the default export await conn.setTransport("/bare-mux/transport-module.js", ["arg1", "ws://localhost:4000"]);

 /// As a proxy developer
 import { BareClient } from "@mercuryworkshop/bare-mux";